TriMet rolling stock: Type 6

 Car 609 running as a single car on the Portland Transit Mall, downtown.
 The Type 6 cars are first TriMet S70/S700 LRVs with operating cabs at both ends.

 Ordered in 2019 as replacements for the Type 1 cars, TriMet's Type 6 are Siemens model S700 (the S700 is a 2019 redesignation by Siemens of the version of its S70 model that resulted from a 2013 redesign of the center truck, of which TriMet's Type 5 cars were the first built by Siemens).
 The initial order, finalized in July 2019, was for 26 cars, but the contract includes options for additional cars, for service expansion and the proposed Southwest Corridor MAX line, if built.
 Although identical to the Type 5 cars in most respects, the Type 6 has several new additions, including operating cabs at both ends, improved next-station displays, and extra LEDs to indicate usable doors.
 Type 6 cars also feature a new paint scheme that TriMet introduced on its bus fleet in early 2019: overall blue with orange stripes.
+They are only able to couple to other Type 6 cars.
 The first car was originally expected to arrive around spring 2022 and the last of the initial 26 in mid-2023.
 The order was increased to 30 cars in June 2021.
 Car 601 arrived at Ruby Junction Yard in December 2022, followed by 604 in March 2023.
 TriMet stated that all Type 6 cars would undergo a 1,500-mile "burn-in" testing on the system before entering service.
 The first two cars entered service on January 16, 2025.
+In March 2026, TriMet placed an order for an additional 52 Type 6 LRVs, the single largest order in the MAX system's history.
+Intended to replace all 52 Type 2 LRVs, the additional Type 6 cars are due for delivery beginning in mid-2029.